Make More of Your Data: Minimal Effort Data Augmentation for Automatic Speech Recognition and Translation: Experimental Results

 \subsection{CoVoST-2}

 Table \ref{tab:asr_covost2} lists the WER of our concatenation strategies with continued training on 5 languages of the CoVoST-2 dataset.
-We see similar results to the LibriSpeech experiments, where CatSelf results in worse WER than the pre-trained models on all 5 languages.
-The degradation in WER ranges from 0.54 points for Catalan to 5.59 points for German, where the pre-trained systems is best for Catalan and worst for German.

 The CatSpeaker and CatRandom strategies yield similar WER improvements for each language.
 However, there is no consistent trend that might indicate if speaker information is useful or not.
 Throughout all languages, both CatSpeaker and CatRandom shows improvements over the pre-trained model with the largest WER improvement of 0.92 points (4.4\% relative) for German, and the largest relative improvement in WER of 6.2\% (0.75 points absolute) for Catalan.
 At the same time, the improvement on English is rather marginal even in the best case, i.e., 0.13 WER (0.7\% relative) for CatRandom.
 We attribute this to the larger amount of the English training data compared to the other languages.
 The fact that this observation differs from the ASR improvements on LibriSpeech can be explained by the much simpler sentence complexity of the CoVoST-2 data.
 All improvements over the pre-trained model are significant with $p <$ 0.002 except for English \cite{riezlermaxwell:05}.

 In Table \ref{tab:asr_covost2_noorig} we repeat our ablation experiment to evaluate the contribution of the augmented data only.
-Similar to LibriSpeech, continued training using CatSelf data shows the worst performance compared to the baseline.
-An analysis of the transcriptions again reveals that the models tend to spurious repetitions in the output.
 In all cases except French, continued training using the original data also slightly degrades the model compared to the baseline.
 This is likely due to overfitting, as the pre-trained models use checkpoint-averaging to improve generalization, which is then reduced by continued training.
 Unlike the previous results on LibriSpeech, training on augmented data created by CatSpeaker and CatRandom mostly show worse performance over the pre-trained model.
 A slight improvement can be observed only for Catalan using the CatSpeaker data.
-We conjecture that the inclusion of the original data is vital for continued training on this dataset.